-The Code recognises IMO, SOLAS and United Kingdom legislation and has been recommended to be linked in the Port Marine Safety Code, Guide to Good Practice.
-A list of relevant documents is included at the back of the Code, along with further information on Personal Protection Equipment (PPE) which gives guidance on correct use and self-checks to be carried out on lifejackets and pilot coats.
+The Code recognises IMO conventions, SOLAS regulations and United Kingdom legislation and has been linked in the Port Marine Safety Code, Guide to Good Practice.
+A list of relevant documents is included at the back of the Code, along with further information on Personal Protective Equipment (PPE) which gives guidance on correct use and self-checks to be carried out on lifejackets and lifesaving equipment.

-The Code acts as a guide to safe practice to all those involved in the transfer operations.
-It not only covers the act of transfer from pilot boat to ship and vice versa, but also addresses issues such as the pilot boat itself, boarding and landing areas, training and use of PPE.
+The Code acts as a guide to safe practice for all those involved in all Pilot transfer operations.
+It not only covers the act of transfer from pilot boat to ship and vice versa but also addresses issues such as the pilot boat itself, boarding and landing areas, training and use of PPE.